-Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Sign With The Reds?
+Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Be Signing With The Reds?

 — Squawka Football (@Squawka) December 19, 2016

 Ideally, Klopp would get Philippe Coutinho back healthy and be able to insert him into Mane’s spot, but Metro is reporting that Coutinho is garnering interest from Barcelona and could be headed to Camp Nou once the transfer window opens.
-Former Barcelona great Ronaldinho confirmed that the side has an interest in the Brazilian national.
+Former Barcelona great Ronaldinho confirmed that the side has interest in the Brazilian national.

 “I hope when he (Coutinho) returns from injury that he will continue the form he has been showing all season with Liverpool,” Ronaldinho said.